scalaz/scalaz/doc/DeveloperGuide.md

     trait TupleInstances0 {
       // defined in a supertype of TupleInstances as a tie-breaker in case of ambiguity.
-      // pass the type class instances into the type class implemetatation trait as members.
+      // pass the type class instances into the type class implementation trait as members.
       // We need to choose different names for the parameters and the members to avoid shadowing.
-      // Usually we suffix the parameter name with '0', in this case '_' is used for better readibility. implicit def tuple2Semigroup[A1, A2](implicit A1_ : Semigroup[A1], A2_ : Semigroup[A2]): Semigroup[(A1, A2)] = new Tuple2Semigroup[A1, A2] {
+      // Usually we suffix the parameter name with '0', in this case '_' is used for better readability. implicit def tuple2Semigroup[A1, A2](implicit A1_ : Semigroup[A1], A2_ : Semigroup[A2]): Semigroup[(A1, A2)] = new Tuple2Semigroup[A1, A2] {
         // WARNING: It's really easy to write `def A1 = A1` here!!
         implicit def A1 = A1_